riesinger-e/nist-sts/sts-cbindings/README.md

 ## How to use

 Once you have the library file, you can use it, along with the header file, just like a normal C library.

+If suing the static library, you may need to link `libm` (e.g. `gcc -lm`) on operating systems that split the maths library from the standard C library.